Philosophy

 Explore your passions, refine new skills and discover the career that’s right for you.

-Philosophy develops your ability to assess ideas, think clearly and creatively, and appreciate multiple perspectives on matters of the deepest importance.
-Because of this, the study of philosophy prepares you to engage meaningfully in whatever profession you choose.
+Philosophy develops important abilities and skills that are highly transferrable between different professions.
+By instilling and honing the ability to assess ideas, to think clearly and creatively, and to appreciate different perspectives, and by cultivating skills in research, analysis, and communication, the study of philosophy prepares you to engage meaningfully in whatever profession you choose.
 Carleton Philosophy graduates have gone on to secure meaningful and rewarding careers across a wide range of industries and sectors across Canada and abroad.

 Philosophy students read Aristotle.